cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

     /* ... */

     /* Subtract from the lru size the number of pages that
-     * are recently swapped in from disk.
+     * were recently swapped in from disk.
 The idea is that
-     * had we protect the zswap's LRU by this amount of
+     * had we protected this many more pages in the zswap
-     * pages, these disk swapins would not have happened. */ nr_disk_swapins_cur = atomic_long_read(nr_disk_swapins);
+     * LRU from eviction, those disk swapins would not have
+     * happened. */
+    nr_disk_swapins_cur = atomic_long_read(nr_disk_swapins);
     do {
         if (nr_freeable >= nr_disk_swapins_cur)